-Tom Brown is made of Guinea corn, Groundnut (peanut), Soya beans, crayfish, ginger and cloves (kayan kanshi).
+Tom Brown is made of Guinea corn, Groundnut (peanut), Soya beans, crayfish, ginger, and cloves (Kayan kanshi).
 Some people tend to add maize to it.
-But I won’t be adding maize in today’s recipe.
+But I won’t be adding maize to today’s recipe.

-A lot of people believe that it makes them fat or add weight.
+A lot of people believe that it makes them fat or adds weight.
 But to me, I will say it depends on the nature of your body.

 So, let’s begin.

 - 7 cups of soya beans

 - 1 handful of Dates (dabino)